Scaling ResNets in the Large-depth Regime: Scaling at Initialization

 In the models \texttt{res-1} and \texttt{res-2}, $\sigma$ can be, for instance, taken as the parametric ReLU function, i.e., $\sigma(x) = x_+ + s x_-$, where $x_+$ (resp. $x_-$) denotes the positive (resp. negative) part and the slope $s \in [\nicefrac{1}{\sqrt{2}}, 1]$ is a parameter of the model.
+Parametric ReLU, also known as leaky ReLU \citep{maas2013rectifier}, has been shown to outperform standard ReLU for image datasets \citep{xu2015empirical}.
 Observe also that \texttt{res-2} differs from \texttt{res-3} since the classical ReLU function is defined by $\ReLU(x) = x_+$ and thus does not satisfy the condition $|\sigma(x)| \geqslant a|x|$.
 Note that there is no bias term in these three models, as this term is commonly initialized to zero, and we are interested in the behavior at initialization.

+\begin{remark} An important architecture that is not covered by our setting is $h_{k+1} = h_k + \alpha_L \sigma(W_{k+1}h_k)$, where compared to \texttt{res-1} the weight matrix is located inside the activation function $\sigma$.
+This is due to the fact that the residual branch writes as a matrix-vector product in our model \eqref{eq:discrete-resnet}, which enables us to leverage matrix concentration inequalities (see, e.g., Lemmas \ref{lemma:bound-deviations-linear} and \ref{lemma:bound-deviations-quadratic}).
+However, we check numerically that qualitatively similar results are obtained in this case (see Appendix~\ref{apx:experimental-setting}).
+This leads us to believe that similar concentration results should hold true when the matrix-vector product is followed by an element-wise activation function.
+We leave this mathematical study for future work. \end{remark}

-\subsection{Probabilistic bounds on the norm of the hidden states}
+\subsection{Probabilistic Bounds on the Norm of the Hidden States}

 The next two propositions describe how the quantity $\|h_L - h_0\|/\|h_0\|$ changes as a function of $L \alpha_L^2$.
 Proposition \ref{prop:init-forward-high-prob} provides a high-probability bound of interest when $L \alpha_L^2 \ll 1$.
 In this case, we see that, with high probability, the network acts as the identity function, directly mapping $h_0$ to $h_L$.
 On the other hand, Proposition \ref{prop:init-forward-high-prob2} provides information in the two cases $L \alpha_L^2 \gg 1$ and $L \alpha_L^2 \approx 1$.
 When $L \alpha_L^2 \gg 1$, the lower bound $(i)$ indicates an explosion with high probability of the norm of the last hidden state.
 On the other hand, when $L \alpha_L^2 \approx 1$, the bounds $(i)$ and $(ii)$ show that $h_L$ randomly varies around $h_0$ with fluctuation sizes bounded from below and above.